As Lutherans we believe in the ministry of all believers, and that takes many forms.

 Holy Spirit has a very active seniors group called Prime Timers, composed of people who enjoy getting together for fellowship, good conversation, and positive experiences.
 They have several special interest groups composed of lifelong learners both of new experiences and of having fun together.
 The group is composed of singles and couples with diverse backgrounds and interests.
 Although the majority of our group is composed of members of Holy Spirit some members have been invited to join us from other churches in the area, so it is both diverse and ecumenical.

 For more information on our meetings and fun activities you can join in on, please click here.

 Small groups provide an ideal way to interact with your fellow Christians, share experiences, learn and simply have a good time.
 Holy Spirit offers a variety of small group opportunities.

-Knitting in Faith, Prayer Shawls – Each 3rd Monday of the month, a group of knitters, gathers in the All Saints Room, to pray and work on knitted or crocheted pieces.
-Members also work on these at home on their own.
-Prayer shawls are mainly to be given away.
-They are distributed to members, friends, persons in the community, or at large.
-Prayer shawls and prayers go out to persons who are ill, facing surgery, grieving.
-Shawls are also made for victims of disaster, the homebound or people we hold in prayer.
+Knitting in Faith, Prayer Shawls – A group of knitters pray and work on knitted or crocheted pieces at home.
+Prayer shawls and prayers go out to members, friends and community members who are ill, facing surgery, grieving and shawls are also made for victims of disaster, the homebound or people we hold in prayer.

-M & M, Too – This is an inspirational time for women to talk, connect, and pray together.
-We will be meeting on the third Wednesday of the month in the Speary Café downstairs.
-Please enter through the downstairs entrance.
-All women are invited.
+M & M’s, Too – This is an inspirational time for women to talk, connect, and pray together.
+We meet on the third Wednesday of the month at 9:30 am.

 You can check out who to contact in our list of contacts for our ministries at Holy Spirit.